rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 > [`IEA Task 43`](https://github.com/IEA-Task-43/digital_wra_data_standard) is worth a mention here.
 This valiant cross-organisational team is pushing to standardise data exchange to help relieve this particular burden.

+Finally, the importer also handled files uploaded directly to the file server.
+To do so the team would have to ...

+- Connect to the Virtual Private Network (VPN)
+- Map this remote file server as a network drive
+- Copy & paste across

+... and since mapped network drives didn't allow granting  "write access" without also granting "delete access" it was very possible that someone could **accidentally delete everything**.

 ---
 <br>